Dprof-code/simple_shell/README.md

 ## Acknowledgements

-This project was developed as a collaboration between [Adedamola Olawale](https://github.com/dprof-code) and []() in the [ALX Software Engineering Program](https://www.alxafrica.com/software-engineering/).
+This project was developed as a collaboration between [Adedamola Olawale](https://github.com/dprof-code) and [Adesanwo Joshua Olusegun](https://github.com/Joshshegz) in the [ALX Software Engineering Program](https://www.alxafrica.com/software-engineering/).
 We would like to acknowledge the joint effort and contributions made by both team members in creating this Simple Shell.